Tunable Tradeoff between Quantum and Classical Computation via Nonunitary Zeno-like Dynamics: Discussion and conclusion

 \section{Discussion and conclusion}

+In the case without detuning of the oracle, both the success probability of each step and the target fidelity are approaching~1 (see solid lines in Fig.\ref{fig-scaling} and Fig.\ref{p-n}).
+The saturation of the success probability makes the algorithm ideal for applications where verification queries to the classical database are impossible or come at a high cost.
+While the algorithm carries strong similarities with the quantum Zeno effect \cite{misra_zenos_1977, exner_open_1985}, and is based on the approach and techniques of Zeno-like dynamics in specific physical systems \cite{Hiromichi,Li2011,Zeno-Polaron-PRB} it employs a time-dependent sequence of projections (via parameter $\theta_n$).
+The protocol therefore shows similarities also with the proposal of von Neumann to transform quantum states by measurement \cite{von_neumann_mathematical_1955_zeno}, but in our protocol the final state is selected by the oracle Hamiltonian.

+The synergy of quantum and classical computation in our algorithm is the result of selective measurements of the ancilla.
+The classical contribution in the efficiency~$Q$ defined above is determined by the probability~$P\leq1$ (in pure quantum case $P=1$).
+The quantum/classical ratio of the algorithm can be tuned by properly choosing time intervals~$\delta t$ between subsequent measurements.
+We note that our algorithm involves only a single quantum process, differing from studies considering the combined application of quantum and classical computers~\cite{Classical-plus-quantum-computation}.

-We have presented a simple to implement modification of the continuous version of Grover's search, exhibiting a rich and interesting non-unitary dynamics leading over time to the saturation of the probability of finding the marked element at the end.
-We have shown that this dynamics can be treated as an evolution governed by a non-hermitian effective Hamiltonian in the Hilbert space~$\mathcal{H}_N$.
-The non-hermitian part of this effective Hamiltonian contains information about the~$\ket{w}$ state (while initial Hamiltonian~(\ref{ancila-H}) and measurements procedure do not).
+In summary, we have presented a resource-efficient and robust nonunitary modification of the continuous version of Grover's search based on measurements and conditional evolution.
+We have shown that this dynamics can be accurately described by a non-hermitian effective Hamiltonian in the Hilbert space~$\mathcal{H}_N$, and determined its scaling properties under ideal conditions.